SoloTech01/PhoneX/README.md

 python3 phonex.py

+**NOTE**

+There will be constant update so as to increase the number of countries available,it's okay to use the update feature regularly to check for updates

 **DISCLAIMER**

 This program was created for research and educational purposes and should not be used for any illegal activity as I will not be responsible for any misuse of the program